AdhavanHariharan/TecnotreeAssignment/README.md

 STEPS TO RUN TEST CASES:
 1. Hit 'npm test'.

+APIs:
+1. singup - POST - to register customer
+2. login - POST - to login and get JWT token
+3. updateCustomer - PATCH (provide JWT in headers)
+4. getCustomer - GET (no need to provide customerId as it can be obtained from JWT)
+5. getAllCustomers - GET - Lists all customers

+6. createOrder - POST (provide JWT in headers) - save order for the customerId in JWT
+6. deleteOrder - DELETE (provide JWT in headers and orderId in query params) - delete order for the customerId in JWT
+6. getOrders - GET (provide JWT in headers) - Lists all orders for the customerId in JWT

 NOTE:
 Added postman collection in the git.
 Please download and import it and run the APIs if needed.